-One of the wonderful discoveries out of my two year and one month relationship with my partner is how much I am increasingly attracted to him.
-In fact, as our relationship has matured and grown, I find him more attractive then I did when we first met.
-Parts of his body, which I once might have found unattractive in men, like hair on a man’s shoulders, I find attractive in him.
-Recently I noticed his feet as we lay in bed and I found them sexy.
-I have always loved kissing him, caressing his beard, running my hands through his chest hair and touching his ass.
+One of the enjoyable discoveries out of my two years and one-month relationship with my partner is how much I am increasingly attracted to him.
+As our relationship has matured and grown, I find him more attractive than I did when we first met.
+Parts of his body, which I once might have found unattractive in men, like the hair on a man’s shoulders, I find attractive.
+Recently I noticed his feet as we lay in bed, and I found them sexy.
+I have always loved kissing him, caressing his beard, running my hands through his chest hair, and touching his ass.
 But I continue to discover parts of his body that turn me on.

-I have also found that as our relationship has grown and deepened, the opposite of what I once expected has happened.
+I have also found that our relationship has grown and deepened, the opposite of what I once expected has happened.
 I have not tired of him at all.
-In fact, I want to spend all of our time together.
-The times we are together get better and better.
-After a tiring and stressful week it is so wonderful to have dinner together on a Friday evening, usually in my apartment.
+I want to spend all of our time together.
+The times we are together, get better and better.
+After a tiring and stressful week, it is so fantastic to have dinner together on a Friday evening, usually in my apartment.
 Each hug, caress, glance, and our conversation causes the stresses of the week to melt away.

-I wish we had been able to move in together as we had planned before the reoccurrence of my wife’s cancer.
-It feels so difficult to have to hold off living together for another year, even thought intellectually I feel it was the best decision.
-When I had to renew my apartment lease for another year last week it felt terrible.
+I wish we had been able to move in together as planned before the recurrence of my wife’s cancer.
+It feels so difficult to have to hold off living together for another year, even though intellectually I think it was the best decision.
+When I had to renew my apartment lease for another year last week, it felt terrible.
 I am ready to move on to the next part of my life with my partner.